 On the rules screen, you can see a list of fields on each platform and how they are mapped onto one another.
 Some tags have the same name, and these are obviously paired.
 Others such as ‘Tags’ and ‘Labels’ are different names for similar properties that naturally map together.

-Exalate will choose sensible defaults for you, but you are free to change, add or delete any of them as you see fit.
-Sometimes you might feel one team only needs a particular bit of information, in which case you can delete the fields you don’t want synced.
-Other times you may feel a field should be mapped to a different one.
+Exalate will choose sensible defaults for you, but you are free to change, add, or delete any of them as you see fit.
+Sometimes you might feel one team only needs a particular bit of information, in which case you can delete the fields you don’t want to be synced.
+Other times, you may feel a field should be mapped to a different one.

 You can drag the mappings up and down to change their order.
 Each one has a delete icon on the right and an edit button to the left of that.
 If you click the edit button, the following screen will appear.

-Here you can select which fields to sync from all the available choices, using the dropdown boxes under the connection side names.
+Here you can select which fields to sync from all the available choices, using the drop-down boxes under the connection side names.
 In this case, those are ‘Zendesk’ and ‘Jira’.
-Between those, another dropdown lets you choose the sync direction.
+Between those, another drop-down allows you to choose the sync direction.

-You can also choose what Exalate does if there isn’t value when it syncs the tickets.
+You can also choose what Exalate does if there isn’t a value when it syncs the tickets.
 You can choose to set a default value, report an error, or do nothing.
-If you choose ‘default value’, there will be a further dropdown letting you select the default value to use.
+If you choose ‘default value’, there will be a further drop-down letting you select the default value to use.

 Click the ‘Save’ button when you’re done.
 Back on the ‘Rules’ screen, you’ll see an ‘Add mapping’ button.
 If you click that, a screen like the one below will appear.